sjtalkar/milestone2_waterwells_deepnote/doc/assets/precipitation.md

 transpired by plants, some flows overland and collects in streams, and some infiltrates into the pores or cracks of the soil and rocks.
 The first water that enters the soil replaces water that has been evaporated or used by plants during a preceding dry period.
-After the water requirements  for plant and soil are satisfied, any excess water will infiltrate to the water table--the top of the zone below which the openings in rocks are saturated.Below the [water table](https://pubs.usgs.gov/gip/gw/how_a.html), all the openings in  the rocks are full of water that moves through the aquifer to streams, springs, or wells from which water is being withdrawn.
+After the water requirements  for plant and soil are satisfied, any excess water will infiltrate to the water table--the top of the zone below which the openings in rocks are saturated.
+Below the [water table](https://pubs.usgs.gov/gip/gw/how_a.html), all the openings in  the rocks are full of water that moves through the aquifer to streams, springs, or wells from which water is being withdrawn.

 ## Source
-This dataset was scraped from the California Data Exchange Center (CDEC) website.The primary function of CDEC is to facilitate the collection, storage, and exchange of hydrologic and climate information to support real-time flood management and water supply needs in California.
+This dataset was scraped from the California Data Exchange Center (CDEC) website.
+The primary function of CDEC is to facilitate the collection, storage, and exchange of hydrologic and climate information to support real-time flood management and water supply needs in California.
 It is an agency within California Department of Water Resources which protects, conserves, develops, and manages much of California's water supply.

-## How to download ?
+## How to download?
-Web scraping was employed to scrape data over multiple years from 2013 through 2022.

 The `PrecipitationDataset` class in the `/lib/precipitation.py` custom library is designed to load the weather stations data and geospatial information from the local `/assets/inputs/precipitation/` folder.
-If they are not found the data are scraped from the web saved into that folder for further reuse.
+If they are not found the data are downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide some prepackaged datasets.
+Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

+### Original web scrapping
+Web scraping was originally employed to scrape data over multiple years from 2013 through 2022.

 The data are downloaded using Python's requests package.
 The HTML is then parsed using BeautifulSoup.
 As an example, the attributes of the HTML table that contains precipitation data is identified and passed to the 'find' method of the